Romans 14Reflections on Romans 14

 There is no reference to idol sacrifices anywhere in Romans.
 Yes, some of the language is similar to 1 Corinthians 8-10.
 However, in Corinthians the weak eat because they are gentiles accustomed to the idol; and Bible commentators usually assume the weak in Romans are Jewish Christians who keep the Sabbath and holy days.
 However, my view on this is that, in Romans, the believers Paul is addressing abstained from flesh sometimes; but the strong abstained from flesh everyday.
 Either way there's some difference between the two situations in Rome and Corinth.

-Nor is there any suggestion that the abstainers need the Gospel of grace or Christian liberty explained to them, but "Happy is he who is not judging himself in that which he is trying out."
+Nor is there any suggestion that the abstainers need the Gospel of grace, or Christian liberty, explained to them, but instead he writes: "Happy is he who is not judging himself in that which he is trying."
 Much evidence points to the early Jerusalem church extolling vegetarianism.
 Therefore, it is likely his opponents from the pro-circumcision party did as well.
 But many in his own congregations are vegetarian; how else could he address them with authority.
 It's also a practice he approves, Rom.
 14:21; and likely was vegetarian himself, 1 Cor.
 8:13.
 But as the apostle of the nations he cannot afford to seem to encourage the adoption of Mosaic clean/unclean distinctions, nor does he want stumbling blocks thrown in the way of new converts.
 So Paul must treat this issue carefully.
 Here I give what I believe is a probable way Romans 14 was meant by Paul to be read:

 13:11 This, also, do, being aware of the era, that it is already the hour for us to be awakened from sleep, for now is our salvation nearer than when we believe.